Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Introduction

-The theoretical {tools} employed to explain the experimental results {are commonly} quantum optical models (e.g., Tavis-Cummings or Dicke-model)~\cite{dicke1954,tavis1968}{, and only recently} first-principles approaches {for coupled light-matter systems have been developed}~\cite{ruggenthaler2014,flick2015,haugland2020,riso2022}.
-These approaches, often formulated for a continuum of photonic modes, commonly make the few- or even single-effective-mode approximation in practice~\cite{galego2017,gonzalez2016}.
-While this approximation is often well-justified, there are many effects that need a multi-mode description~\cite{ruggenthaler2023}.
+The theoretical tools employed to explain the experimental results {are typically} quantum optical models (e.g., Tavis-Cummings or Dicke-model)~\cite{dicke1954,tavis1968} or perturbative methods similar to scattering considerations in high-energy physics~\cite{greiner1996,ryder1996}, and only recently first-principles approaches for coupled light-matter systems have been developed~\cite{ruggenthaler2014,flick2015,haugland2020,riso2022}.
+Usually these approaches in practice employ the few- or even single-effective-mode approximation~\cite{galego2017,gonzalez2016}.
+Also for macroscopic molecular ensembles and extended systems it has been recently shown how such an effective few-mode approximation can be properly defined~\cite{svendsen2023theory}.
+While such approximations are often well-justified, there are many effects that need a multi-mode description~\cite{ruggenthaler2023,svendsen2024ab, svendsen2023theory}.
 Examples include radiative dissipation and finite-lifetime effects, such as the Purcell effect~\cite{purcell1995}, dispersive forces (Casimir and van der Walls forces)~\cite{casimir1948} or renormalization effects such as the Lamb-shift~\cite{bethe1957}.
-In the case of quantum optical models many multi-mode effects have been studied in detail~\cite{weisskopf1930,buzek1999,flick2017}, yet due to the reduced nature of the matter degrees of freedom (an apriori reduction to a few effective levels), renormalization and its connection with bare matter quantities has been studied less.
-For the case of first-principles methods, however, it has been pointed out that the necessary renormalization of the masses of the charged particles can have a strong effect~\cite{spohn2004,ruggenthaler2023}.
-Given the fact that the electromagnetic environment in a cavity is drastically different than free space, because the photon density of states, electromagnetic spectrum and light-matter coupling are modified, it becomes necessary to investigate how multimode renormalization effects in the cavity emerge under strong coupling.
-Having in mind the recent successes in experimentally modifying chemical reactions and material properties, these effects could be part of the solution to the conundrum of how photon-field fluctuations can influence atoms, molecules and solid-state systems.
-In order to quantify the effects on equilibrium states, a non-perturbative investigation that solves the coupled light-matter problem exactly is needed.
+In the case of few-level quantum optical models, important multi-mode phenomena have been studied in detail~\cite{weisskopf1930,buzek1999,flick2017}.
+However, due to the reduction of the matter degrees of freedom, typically mass renormalization effects are not considered.
+For example, only recently the renormalization group flow of the Jaynes-Cummings model was studied~\cite{JCrenormalization}.